FallDownTheSystem/modern-js/src/pages/moving-from-jquery.md

 > [jQuery](https://jquery.com/) is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.

 jQuery was started in 2006, almost 15 years ago, and it's still in active development.
-Although the usage has been declining in favor of modern JavaScript frameworks.
+However, the usage has been declining in favor of modern JavaScript frameworks.

 According to [W3Techs](https://w3techs.com/technologies/details/js-jquery):
 > jQuery is used by 95.7% of all the websites whose JavaScript library we know.
 This is 77.8% of all websites.